Giovanni Montesdeoca

-Giovanni Montesdeoca (born March 28, 1998) is an American soccer player who plays as a forward.
+Giovanni Montesdeoca (born March 28, 1998) is a professional American soccer player who plays as a forward.

 Career

 Youth

 Montesdeoca joined the FC Dallas academy in 2014, where he played until 2016.
 Giovanni while with FC Dallas Academy scored 27 goals in his first season with FC Dallas, and help to lead the team to two USSDA National Championship.

 College

 In 2016, Montesdeoca attended the University of North Carolina at Chapel Hill to play college soccer.
 He didn't appear for North Carolina in 2016, starting his freshman season the next year.
 He missed the 2019 season due to an ACL injury and only took part in a shortened season due to the COVID-19 pandemic.
 During his time with the Tar Heels, he made 37 appearances, scoring 13 goals and tallying 6 assists.

 Amateur

 Whilst at college, Montesdeoca appeared in the USL PDL for Texas United in 2017 and 2018, and in the NPSL for Denton Diablos in 2019.
 Montesdeoca played in the 2018 U.S. Open Cup with NTX Rayados, playing alongside his uncle José Burciaga Jr.